Donal

 Why Book Donal Logue

-Donal Logue offers a rare quadruple-threat draw for promoters, appealing to DC fans (Gotham), horror enthusiasts (Blade), historical drama buffs (Vikings), and biker culture fans (Sons of Anarchy).
-He is currently entering a high-profile 2026 with the 'Prison Break' revival and a lead role as Ted Kennedy, creating immediate relevance for mainstream media coverage.
-His reputation for warm, professional fan interaction makes him a low-risk, high-reward anchor for any multi-genre convention.
+Donal Logue offers a quadruple-threat draw for promoters, appealing to DC fans (Gotham), horror enthusiasts (Blade), historical drama buffs (Vikings), and biker culture fans (Sons of Anarchy).
+His recent lead role as Ted Kennedy in the 'Love Story' TV series and his upcoming role in the 'Prison Break' revival create immediate relevance for mainstream media coverage.
+This makes him a low-risk, high-reward anchor for any multi-genre convention looking to capitalize on current fan interest.

 Advocacy